Technical Integration Guide

 **Bonding Curve Mechanism**

-The protocol uses a square root price model similar to Uniswap V3, but simplified for single-sided liquidity provision.
+The protocol uses a square root price model similar to Kodiak V3, but simplified for single-sided liquidity provision.
 The curve is defined by:

 1. **Price Range**